apache/infrastructure-website/content/blog/dmarc_filtering_on_lists_that.md

 layout: post
-Title: DMARC filtering on lists that munge messages
+title: DMARC filtering on lists that munge messages
 date: '2014-06-03T21:57:08+00:00'
 permalink: dmarc_filtering_on_lists_that